 - SES 113 Typing I (Beginning).
 For students with no previous instruction in typewriting.
 Stresses the touch system of typewriting with emphasis on correct technique, proper stroking, rhythm, speed, and accuracy.
-Introduction to standard business letter styles, centering, simple tabulations, and carbon copies.
-On Demand. - SES 123 Typing II (Intermediate).
-Emphasis on increased skill development in the techniques of typewriting, and the application of this skill to the practical problems in letter styles, manuscripts, rough drafts, tabulations, multiple carbons, business forms, and legal documents.
+Introduction to standard business letter styles, centering, simple tabulations, manuscripts, and carbon copies: Winter, with sufficient demand. - SES 123 Typing II (Intermediate).
+Emphasis on increased skill development in the techniques of typewriting, and the application of this skill to the practical problems in letter styles, manuscripts, rough drafts, tabulations, multiple carbons, and business forms.
 Prerequisite: SES 113 or equivalent.
 Fall. - SES 133 Shorthand I (Beginning).
 For students with no previous instruction in shorthand.
 Complete theory of Gregg Shorthand presented.
 Emphasis on the correct technique of reading and writing shorthand accurately and fluently.
 Automatization of brief forms and dictation on practical material.
 Fall.

 - SES 143 Shorthand II (Intermediate).
 Emphasis on speed and vocabulary building and the development of skill in taking new dictation.
-Accurate transcription from student's own shorthand notes.
+Accurate transcription from shorthand notes.
 Prerequisite: SES 133 and SES 123.
 Winter. - SES 153 Clerical Skills.
-Two areas of study: (1) Filing and records management, and (2) operation and skill development in office secretarial machines electrical typewriters (Executive), duplicating machines, transcribing machines, telephone techniques, and mail processing.
+Two areas of study: (1) Filing and records management, and (2) operation and skill development in office secretarial machines proportional typewriters, duplicating machines, and electronic calculators.
 Prerequisite: SES 113 or equivalent.
 Fall. - SES 203 Business Communications.
 Training in the writing of effective communications in typical business situations.
 Review of correct English usage in business writing.
 Prerequisite: SES 113 or equivalent.
 Same as BUS 203.
 Fall. - SES 213 Typing III (Advanced).
 Develops sustained typewriting power for occupational competence.
 Stresses quantity and quality production of all types of business communication.
 Prerequisite: SES 123.
 Winter. - SES 223 Typing IV (Executive).
 Focuses primarily on the advanced typing problems that executive secretaries are expected to solve expertly.
-Legal and medical typewriting included in this course, if this is the area of specilization.
+Legal and medical typewriting included in this course, if this is the area of specialization.
 Prerequisite: SES 213.
 Winter. - SES 233 Shorthand III (Dictation & Transcription).
 Speed building through shorthand vocabulary and planned dictation.
 Office standards of speed and accuracy emphasized.
 Prerequisite: SES 143 or equivalent.
 Fall. - SES 243 Shorthand IV (Advanced Dictation & Transcription).
 Preparation of business communications from student's shorthand notes.
 Combines shorthand, typewriting, and English skills in producing the mailable transcript.
 Prerequisite: SES 213 and SES 233.
-Winter. - SES 273 Secretarial Procedures.
+Winter. - SES 253 Word Processing and Machine Transcription.
+Fall. - SES 273 Secretarial Procedures.
 An intensive study of the duties and responsibilities of the modern secretary with emphasis on realistic problems.
 Special attention to the personal traits, attitudes, occupational intelligence, and technical requirements necessary for success in the secretarial field.
 Prerequisite: SES 123, SES 133.
-Winter. - SES 191, 192, 193, 291, 292, 293 Independent Study (See page 56 for details.)
+Winter.